Fortrose: History

 In the Middle Ages it was the seat of the bishopric of Ross, and formerly called Chanonry, for being the Chanory of Ross.
 Fortrose owes its origins to the decision by Bishop Robert in the 13th century to build a new Cathedral of Ross there.
 This was to replace the Church of St Peter in nearby Rosemarkie.
 The cathedral was largely demolished in the mid-seventeenth century by Oliver Cromwell to provide building materials for a citadel at Inverness.
 The vaulted south aisle, with bell-tower, and a detached chapter house (used as the tollbooth of Fortrose after the Reformation) remain.
 These fragments, though modest in scale, display considerable architectural refinement, and are in the care of Historic Scotland (no entrance charge).

-Etymology

-The name Fortrose may conserve the ethonym Fortriu, and may be derived from the phrase "ros (headland) of Fortriu", referring to nearby Chanonry Point.

-Parliamentary burgh

 Fortrose was a parliamentary burgh, combined with Inverness, Forres and Nairn, in the Inverness Burghs constituency of the House of Commons of the Parliament of Great Britain from 1708 to 1801 and of the Parliament of the United Kingdom from 1801 to 1918.
 The constituency was abolished in 1918 and the Fortrose component was merged into the then new constituency of Ross and Cromarty.

 Fortrose Academy

 Fortrose Academy is the only secondary school on the Black Isle.
+It feeds in pupils from the respective primary schools of Avoch, Cromarty, Culbokie, Munlochy, North Kessock, Resolis, and Tore.
 There are around 640 pupils enrolled.
 Notable former teachers include Mr A. Tait, who won the Teacher of the Year Award in Scotland, 2006.
-The rector of the school is Gavin Maclean.
+The previous rector of the school is Jacquie Ross.